NYU-DiffusionMRI/DESIGNER-v2/docs/docs/TMI/examples.md

 ---

 ## Outlier replacement and filtering
-This call to `tmi` will perform  outlier replacement along with nonlocal means smoothing as a filtering step prior to fitting the kurtosis tensor.
+This call to `tmi` will perform  outlier replacement along with nonlocal means smoothing (user may adjust how much smoothing by adjusting `-fit_smoothing <percentile>`) as a filtering step prior to fitting the kurtosis tensor.
 ```
-tmi -DKI -akc_outliers -fit_smoothing 10 dwi.mif parameters
+tmi -DKI -akc_outliers -fit_smoothing 25 dwi.mif parameters
 ```

 {: .note }